TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_data_types.md

 ~~~

 #### Interpolation
-Be sure to use double quotes for string interpolation.
+String interpolation allows you to evaluate a string that contains placeholder variables.
+This is a very useful and common technique, so you will likely find yourself using this often.
+Be sure to use double quotes so that string interpolation will work!

 ~~~ruby
 name = "Odin"